imperva/dsfkit/README.md

 # Data Security Fabric (DSF) Kit Deployment Guide
 [![GitHub tag](https://img.shields.io/github/v/tag/imperva/dsfkit.svg)](https://github.com/imperva/dsfkit/tags)

-# DSFKit
+# eDSF Kit

-Imperva DSFKit is the official Terraform toolkit designed to automate the deployment of Imperva's Data Security Fabric.
+Imperva eDSF Kit is a Terraform toolkit designed to automate the deployment of Imperva's Data Security Fabric.
-The DSF can be easily deployed by following the steps in this guide which are currently available for deployments on AWS only.

-DSFKit enables you to deploy the full suite of the DSF sub-products - DSF Hub & Agentless Gateway (formerly Sonar), DAM (Data Activity Monitoring) and DRA (Data Risk Analytics).
+eDSF Kit enables you to deploy the full suite of the DSF sub-products - DSF Hub & Agentless Gateway (formerly Sonar), DAM (Data Activity Monitoring) MX and Agent Gateway and DRA (Data Risk Analytics) Admin and Analytics.

-Currently, DSFKit supports deployments on AWS cloud.
+Currently, eDSF Kit supports deployments on AWS cloud.
 In the near future, it will support other major public clouds, on-premises (vSphere) and hybrid environments.

 # About This Guide